deton57/oke-labs/oke-rancher/cluster.md

 -----END PUBLIC KEY-----
 ```

-Copy the whole key, and minimize the Mobaxterm window (we will need it later).
+Copy the whole key and minimize the Mobaxterm window (we will need it later).

 5. Open OCI Console
 Click on the top right corner on the profile,